Rangers vs. White Sox Player Props Betting Odds

-The Texas Rangers host the Chicago White Sox at Globe Life Field on Wednesday at 8:05 PM ET.
-Those looking to place a player prop bet can find odds for Marcus Semien, Luis Robert and others in this matchup.
+The Texas Rangers host the Chicago White Sox at Globe Life Field on Thursday at 2:05 PM ET.
+Those looking to place a player prop bet can find odds on Marcus Semien, Luis Robert and others in this matchup.

 Bet on this matchup or its props with BetMGM!